iancarscadden/sidekick/src/renderer/UI_DOCS.md

    - Handles partial chunks with a buffer system

 2. **Visual Feedback**:
-   - Shows animated dots during initial loading
+   - Shows "Thinking" text with animated dots during initial loading
    - Displays a blinking cursor at the end of text during streaming
    - Updates content in real-time as new chunks arrive
    - Properly handles streaming completion